Uyuni Salt Flats & Desert Adventure

 Your trip ends on arrival in La Paz on day 5.
 The bus aims to arrive at around 8am, however this can be subject to delay.
 A return transfer from the bus station is not included but is easy to arrange.

-Please check the relevant embassies for up to date visa information.
+It is your responsibility to obtain the necessary visas for your time away.
+Please check the relevant embassies for up to date visa information and advice.

 Please note: Due to recent changes, the authorities in Bolivia now require all visitors to present a valid Yellow Fever 'Certificate of Vaccination' on arrival into Bolivia.
 You should keep your Yellow Fever Certificate with your travel documents when entering Bolivia.
 As we are not medically qualified we are unable to give you advice regarding vaccinations, we recommend that you make an appointment with your GP or local travel clinic before travelling to get up to date information and advice about receiving the vaccination and other health considerations.